MileHacker Logo

 Planning Your Departure

 • Departure Procedures: For domestic flights (MCI or ICT), arrive 1.5 to 2 hours before departure.
-For international connections, allow extra time at the hub for security and customs.
+For international connections, allow extra time at the hub for safety and customs.

 • Rental Car Return: Return your rental car with a full tank to avoid extra fees.
-Allow ample time for the return process, including shuttles to the terminal.
+Allow ample the moment for the return process, including shuttles to the terminal.

 • Airport Facilities: MCI and ICT offer standard facilities including check-in, security, dining, and shopping.
 MHK has basic facilities suitable for regional departures.

-• Booking Ahead: Booking rental cars and accommodations in advance is always recommended for optimal selection and rates.
+• Booking Ahead: Booking rental cars and places to stay beforehand is always recommended for the best selection plus fares.

 Ground Transport & Driving